Roasted Garlic Hummus complex flavors from roasted garlic give this hummus recipe a distinct flavor, it’s great as a spread or dip.

 Another bonus, you can control the fat and seasoning.
 I use half water and half olive oil in my hummus to cut back on calories.
-I do however, like it on the salty side.
+I do, however, like it on the salty side.
 By making homemade I can control that as well.

-Another must, in my opinion is tahini.
+Another must, in my opinion, is tahini.
 Now tahini in hummus is an ongoing debate.
 There’s the camp that says ‘it’s not hummus without tahini’ and the camp that says ‘you can’t really taste it, why put it in?’
 I say it’s your kitchen, do what you want.
 Tahini is rather expensive for a small jar, but it’s also cheaper in the long-run than buying store-bought hummus.
 I have tahini therefore I use it.
 But, no, you really can’t tell a difference with or without it.
 Tahini makes hummus slightly richer in taste and slightly creamier.

 After eating these ‘air chips‘, my friend suggested the chips are great with hummus.
 I knew I had to make Roasted Garlic Hummus.
 By the way, that picture is from my Instagram feed, you should totally follow me on IG for behind the scenes happenings!

-- 2 15 ounce cans garbanzo beans, drained
+- 2 15 ounce cans chickpeas drained

 - 1 small head garlic about 1/4 cup garlic cloves